All right, news roundup and information overload hour 800-941.

 Well, on the main farm, we've got 156.

-Okay, what do you plant?
+Okay, what do you plan?

-And then we're uh well actually what we do is we raise beef, angus beef, to put in people's freezers so they'll have food to eat next year, and it won't cost them near as much as it costs and we're not gonna knock any place, but you know, it it's a lot of people.
+Well, actually, what we do is we raise beef, Angus beef, to put in people's freezers so they'll have food to eat next year and it won't cost them near as much as it costs.

-Everything in between any way you want it.
+Everything in between, any way you want it.

 All I eat is meat.